igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 When loss_bits is set to 1, the sender will change R-bits to QL-bits if the peer sends the loss_bits transport parameter set to either 0 or 1.

+A client MUST NOT use remembered value of loss_bits for 0-RTT connection.

 # Ossification Considerations  {#ossification}

 Accurate loss reporting signal is not critical for the operation QUIC protocol,